-- 2 cups cooked and shredded boneless, skinless chicken breasts — about 8 ounces or 2 small breasts (you can also cook it via this method for Instant Pot Chicken)
+- 2 cups cooked and shredded boneless, skinless chicken breasts* about 8 ounces or 2 small breasts

 - 1 tablespoon chopped fresh thyme

-- 1 recipe prepared Easy Drop Biscuits batter — leave the batter unbaked
+- 1 prepared Easy Drop Biscuits batter leave the batter unbaked

-Preheat the oven to 400 degrees F. Lightly coat an 8x10 or similar 2 1/2-quart casserole dish with nonstick spray.
+- Preheat the oven to 400 degrees F. Lightly coat an 8×10 or similar 2 1/2-quart casserole dish with nonstick spray.
 Set aside.

-- The filling can be prepared ahead of time and stored in the refrigerator for 3 days or frozen for up to 3 months (let thaw overnight in the refrigerator).
+- TO MAKE AHEAD: The filling can be prepared ahead of time and stored in the refrigerator for 3 days or frozen for up to 3 months (let thaw overnight in the refrigerator).
 The biscuit batter can be refrigerated and stored separately up to 1 day ahead.

-- To make the recipe vegetarian, substitute an additional 2 cups of chopped vegetables for the chicken.
+- TO MAKE VEGETARIAN: Substitute an additional 2 cups of chopped vegetables for the chicken.